opensciencegrid/dosar/docs/Materials/09-SimpleDAG.md

 06/21/12 22:56:05     1       0        0       0       0          0        0
 06/21/12 22:56:05 0 job proc(s) currently held

-%RED%Here's where DAGMan noticed that all the work is done.%ENDCOLOR% 06/21/12 22:56:05 All jobs Completed!
+#Here's where DAGMan noticed that all the work is done.
+06/21/12 22:56:05 All jobs Completed!
 06/21/12 22:56:05 Note: 0 total job deferrals because of -MaxJobs limit (0)
 06/21/12 22:56:05 Note: 0 total job deferrals because of -MaxIdle limit (0)